Story

 October 1993 | Volume 44, Issue 6

-“He sat in the full realization of all that soldiers dream of—triumph; and as I looked upon him in the complete fruition of the success which his genius, courage, and confidence in his army had won, 1 thought that it must have been from such a scene that men in ancient times rose to the dignity of gods.”
+“He sat in the full realization of all that soldiers dream of—triumph; and as I looked upon him in the complete fruition of the success which his genius, courage, and confidence in his army had won, I thought that it must have been from such a scene that men in ancient times rose to the dignity of gods.”

 What a concept.
 Magnificent, isn’t it?
 Artillery blasts are shaking the earth as masses of smoke- and powder-blackened Confederates fire at the fleeing enemy, and Robert E. Lee, on Traveller, rides into the clearing where the Chancellorsville mansion flames.
 An immediate common impulse possesses his men, and one long, great cheer rises unbroken over the roar of battle.
 Even the wounded on the ground shout.
 What Lee’s biographer Douglas Southall Freeman will call the supreme moment of his subject’s life has arrived.
-Looking on is Lee’s aide Col. Charles Marshall, who decades in the future will suggest to his young relative George C. Marshall that he try for Virginia Military Institute and an officer’s life.
+Looking on is Lee’s aide Colonel Charles Marshall, who decades in the future will suggest to his young relative George C. Marshall that he try for Virginia Military Institute and an officer’s life.

 “Rose to the dignity of gods,” Marshall wrote.
-But of course, Lee was not a god and indeed would have thought it idolatrous that anyone even saw him as godlike.
+But, of course, Lee was not a god and indeed would have thought it idolatrous that anyone even saw him as godlike.
 Yet Colonel Marshall was on the right track and struck the correct note.
 For what Lee did at Chancellorsville was miraculous, magical, almost unearthly.

 That he victoriously achieved great and unimaginable things means by definition that he faced great odds and won from someone holding all the high cards, who was what in horse racing is called odds-on, a very heavy favorite.
 Couldn’t lose.
 But … “You never can tell what makes a general,” Ulysses S. Grant said.
 “Our war, and all wars, are surprises in that respect.”
 Going to war is like opening the door to an unknown room, noted Adolf Hitler, quite correctly.
 One can never be sure of what’s in it.
 Nor in the general who goes to the battle.
 “Nowhere do events correspond less to men’s expectations than in war,” said Rome’s Livy.